TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 <figcaption>Back Home phase</figcaption>
 </figure>

-By splitting the home screen into three separate phases, with different UI in each, we were able to increase user confidence that they were doing the right thing, and could use their phone as usual.
+By splitting the home screen into three separate phases with different UI in each, we were able to increase user confidence that they were doing the right thing, and could use their phone as usual.

 <figure class='folio_image' id='phases-flowchart'>
 <a target='_blank'>